csc301-winter-2020/team-project-4-harvard-medical-school/deliverables/deliverable-2/README.md

 1. **Login/Registration Page**

  - https://csc301-scribe.herokuapp.com/ brings you to our website's login page.
 You may enter the credentials for the following pre-created user:
-     - Username: user, Password: user
+     - Username: will, Password: will

  - Alternatively, you may register for your own user account by clicking the register button and inputting a username and password.